Talking with Your Doctor

 - Why do you think I have this health problem?
 What may have caused it?

 - How long may this problem last?
-Will it be forever?
+Will it be permanent?

 - How will this problem affect me?
 Will I need to change some of my activities?